fasterthanlime/jsmad/README.md

 ## About

-jsmad is a pure javascript MP3 decoder, based on [libmad](http://www.underbit.com/products/mad/), with an ID3 written from scratch.
+jsmad is a pure javascript MP3 decoder, based on [libmad](http://www.underbit.com/products/mad/), with an ID3 decoder written from scratch.

 For example, jsmad allows Firefox 4.0+ to play MP3s without any Flash.
 Faster loading times.
 Fewer security holes.
 No 64-bit headaches on Linux.
 Fewer memory leaks.